 The entire budget for the project is $700,000.
 Donations for over $109,000 have been received so far.

 Find out more about renovation projects for individuals, businesses, and nonprofits on YouHelp.
-Start a crowdfunding campaign to renovate, repair, or rebuild a home, business, or your nonprofit's premises today.
+Start a crowdfunding campaign using YouHelp campaign to raise money to renovate, repair, or rebuild a home, business, or your nonprofit’s premises today.